joelchelliah/banana-catcher/README.md

 ##### It's also my very first app!
 After almost 6 months of coding, my hobby project of 2015 is finally finished, and out on the App Store.
-This has certainly been a great learning experience with it's fare share of fun and frustration... and of course, finally, a great sense of achievement to have my very own app available on the App Store for everyone to try out!
+This has certainly been an amazing learning experience with it's fair share of fun and frustration... and of course, finally, a great sense of achievement to have my very own app available on the App Store for everyone to try out!
 I basically learned the Swift programming language through the creation of this app, and I must admit that this has been one of the most enjoyable learning experiences of my life! :smile:

 ------

 ### :banana: Go try it out
 **iTunes link:** https://itunes.apple.com/us/app/banana-catcher/id1070905846

-I am very excited (and anxious) to see what people think.
-So if you do try it out, I would love to hear what you think.
+I am very excited (and anxious) to see what people think, so if you do try it out, I would love to hear from you!
 Any form of feedback is greatly appreciated.
-If you have any questions or comments about the game, feel free to leave me a review or comment on iTunes / App Store, or shoot me an email at: banana.catcher.feedback@gmail.com
+If you have any questions or thoughts about the game, feel free to leave me a review or comment on iTunes / App Store, or shoot me an email at: banana.catcher.feedback@gmail.com

 ------